Protein Trafficking to the Plant Vacuolar Membrane

 C834 inhibits the targeting of the GFP-TIP2;1 marker protein to the tonoplast.

-With the goal of identifying proteins that regulate the trafficking pathway for TIP2;1 and TIP3;1, we have completed a genetic screen for mutants in which these proteins are mis-localized.
-Current efforts include the identification of mutations in these plants and characterization of the function of encoded genes on protein trafficking.
-One example of these mutants is shown below.
+With the goal of identifying proteins that regulate the trafficking pathway for TIP2;1, we have identified mutants in which these proteins are mis-localized.
+One of these mutants highlighted the role of a SNARE protein and phosphoinositides in vacuole fusion.